R-H-T/tf-graphql/README.md

 ```sh
 $ prisma playground
 ```
-This fires up another playground for directly modifying the database without restrictions\*.

-**(\*)** To send queries, you'll need an authorization token.
+This fires up another playground for directly modifying the database.
+Though, in order to send queries – you'll need an authorization token.
 Run the following command to generate one:
 ```sh
 $ prisma token
 ```